 What You'll Learn

-- Discover the role of the human body in dance in terms of anatomy, kinesiology, and human development.
+- Work to master individual physicality as it relates to technical proficiency, artistic performance, and modes of communication, discovering the role of the human body in dance in terms of anatomy, kinesiology, and human development

-- Cultivate project management skills that take into account effective group dynamics.
+- Cultivate project management skills that incorporate effective group dynamics

 Plan of Study